 - Loops and pockets: While shorts may only be half the length of your regular work pants, they have just as many pockets for your tools and gizmos.
 Many of them also come with D-rings and hammer loops.
 Moreover, manufacturers are now developing designs that cater to specific jobs.
 For instance, pirate shorts are longer than conventional designs as it provides knee protection.
 Meanwhile, the gusseted crotch keeps the seams from ripping when you crouch or climb.

-No matter how many blogs or Reddit discussions we read, the decision-making process is far nuanced.
-With that, I encourage you to read my review of the top twelve shorts for work and don’t miss the “Buying Guide” where I will share more tips on finding the best options.
+No matter how many blogs or Reddit discussions we read, the decision-making process is far more nuanced.
+With that, I encourage you to read my review of the top twelve shorts for work and don’t miss the “Buying Guide” where I will share more tips on finding the top-tier options.

 Table of Contents